korakinos/morphonts/README.md

-# morphonts -- upscaling bitmap fonts with morphological operations
+# morphonts.
+Upscaling bitmap fonts with morphological operations

 morphonts tries to address a common problem of using bitmap fonts on high-resolution monitors: They appear much smaller than on the low-resolution displays for which they are usually designed, so that even a typeface's largest available size can be to small to be comfortably usable.